 There’s no denying that a Galapagos Islands vacation is pretty active.
 You’ll be up early, ashore or in the water after breakfast, and then on a second activity or excursion after a siesta.
 Then it’s back to the ship for lectures, briefings, cocktails, dinner, stargazing, and deep sleep, for most.
 While you could in theory just sunbathe on deck or sit on a beach, you’d miss out on the extraordinary wildlife and scenery.

 The Galapagos landscape is not generally lush, it’s harsh—volcanic and spiky, although starkly beautiful, with pristine beaches and hardy vegetation, adapted to living on lava.
 Don’t expect waving coconut palms and purple bougainvillea.

 Cellphone signal in the islands can be sketchy, and many see this as a time for a digital detox.
 A typical itinerary gives you just one day in a town, Puerto Ayora, for shopping, cafés, and catching up on emails.

 Time to Pack!

-Retail opportunities in the islands are few and far between, so make sure you have everything you need.
+Retail opportunities in the islands are few and far between, so make sure you have everything you need on your Galapagos packing list.
 First, sunblock; this is the Equator, and the sun is powerful.
 A wide-brimmed hat that won’t blow away is essential.
 Bring clothes in breathable fabrics and neutral colors, with sleeves to avoid sunburn.
 Why neutral colors?
 They’re less likely to be mistaken by insects as flowers.